asokolsky/asokolsky.github.io/proxmox/lxc-prusalink.md

 ## Configure PrusaLink

-As user `pi`: `nano /etc/prusalink/prusalink.ini` to update the port configured in the previous section:
+As user `pi`: edit `/etc/prusalink/prusalink.ini` to update the port configured in the previous section:
 ```
 [printer]